 B10 visas can either be single- or multiple-entry.
 Single-entry B10 visas are valid for 90 days and allow one entry.

-Multiple-entry B10 visas are valid for 180 days and allow any number of entries and exits.
+Multiple-entry B10 visas are valid for between 180 days and three years.
+These allow any number of entries and exits.
 When entering the country, multiple-entry B10 holders may stay for up to 90 days.
 If they wish to stay a further 90 days after the initial 90-day period, they can simply leave and re-enter the country and a new 90-day period will begin.

-This visa is for those travelling to Kazakhstan to take up employment.
-Both the individual and their accompanying family members are covered under this visa.
+The C3, C4, C5 and C6 visas are for those travelling to Kazakhstan to take up employment.
+Both the individual and their accompanying family members are covered under these visas.

-To obtain an M1 Work Visa, expats must hold a valid work permit.
-The M1 Work Visa simply allows entry for the purpose of working.
+To obtain a C3 Work Visa, expats must hold a valid work permit.
+The C3 Work Visa simply allows entry for the purpose of working.